1993 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Key Features of the 1993 Half Dollar

-The 1993 Kennedy half dollar continued the established copper-nickel clad era.
-This year featured four distinct varieties across three mint facilities, with San Francisco producing both standard clad and premium silver proof versions as part of the expanding collector program initiated the previous year.
+The 1993 Kennedy half dollar is a Type 3 copper-nickel clad coin, the classification that covers all non-silver business strikes from 1971 onward.
+This year featured four distinct varieties across three mint facilities, with San Francisco producing both the standard clad and the premium silver proof versions for the collector market.

 The Obverse of the 1993 Half Dollar